LaboInfra/laboinfra.github.io/docs/index.md

 ## :memo: Our Mission

 Laboinfra, the ESGI infrastructure laboratory, is dedicated to providing innovative and collaborative solutions for students, professors, and school associations.
-Our projects include a private cloud, a game server platform, and more.
+Our projects include a private cloud, a game server platform, and responding to the needs of the different ESGI associations.

 ## :mag: Overview